teamkeel/keel/packages/client-react/readme.md

 ## Usage

-Export the `KeelProvider` and `useKeel` components based on your generated client.
+Create the `KeelProvider` and `useKeel` components by passing your generated APIClient into the `keel` function from this package.

 N.B.
 [See here](https://docs.keel.so/apis/client) for documentation on generating a client